olcf/wraprun/README.md

 ```
 $ wraprun -n 2,2,2 ./foo.out : ...
 ```
-In this case the number of allocated nodes must be at least equal to the sum of processes in the comma-separated list of processing elements divided by the maximum number of processes per node.

 would launch 3 two-process instances of foo.out on a single node.
 This may also be combined with the `--w-cd` flag :
 ```
+In this case the number of allocated nodes must be at least equal to the sum of processes in the comma-separated list of processing elements divided by the maximum number of processes per node.

+This may also be combined with the `--w-cd` flag :

 $ wraprun -n 2,2,2 --w-cd /foo/dir1,/foo/dir2,/foo/dir3 ./foo.out : ...
 ```

-For non MPI executables a wrapper application, `serial` is provided, this ensures that all executables will run to completion before aprun exits.
-To use place `serial` in front of your application and arguments:
+For non MPI executables a wrapper application, `serial`, is provided.
+This wrapper ensures that all executables will run to completion before aprun exits.
+To use place, `serial` in front of your application and arguments:
 ```
 $ wraprun -n 1 serial ./foo.out -foo_args : ...
 ```

 By default all wraprun application's `stdout/err` will be directed to the same file, this if often not desirable.
-Setting the `--w-roe` flag will cause each executable to redirect it's output to a unique file in the current working directory:
+Setting the `--w-roe` flag will cause each executable to redirect its output to a unique file in the current working directory:
 ```
 $ wraprun --w-roe -n 1 ./foo.out: ...
 ```